What is a Fire Alarm System?In this article, we will have a look at the structure and types of the “Fire Alarm Systems”.

 The fire alarm system may also incorporate a remote signal system which could then alert the fire brigade via a central station.

+So what is a fire alarm system, or fire detection system?
 In this article, we will have a look at the structure and types of the “Fire Alarm Systems”.

-The “Brain” of the system is the Fire Alarm Control Panel.
+The “Brain” of the fire detector system is the Fire Alarm Control Panel.
 It is the central hub for all of the detector signals to be wired to and provides a status indication to the users.

 The unit can also be set up to simulate an alarm for use in routine Fire and evacuation drills, so all staff knows what action to take in the event of a real fire.